Extended-Thunder/send-later/index.md

   default send time that Send Later inserts into the text box in the pop-up fails to parse properly, so the date picker isn't set to match it and the "Send at" button isn't activated.
+- The month and the day are swapped in the text box vs. in the date picker.
 - You normally type dates in day/month/year order but the pop-up parses them as if they're typed in month/day/year order, or vice versa.
 - The date picker is laid out in day/month/year order but Send Later expects